historyforge/historyforge-old/README.md

 The application can be seen in use at http://mapwarper.net for public use and in library setting at http://maps.nypl.org

 The application is a web based crowdsourced geospatial project that enables people and organisations to collaboratively publish images of maps online and digitize and extract vector information from them.

 Users rectify, warp or stretch images of historical maps with a reference basemap, assigning locations on image and map that line up with each other.
 Often these historical maps were in big paper books, and so for the first time they can be stitched together and shown as a whole, in digital format.

-Users can crop around the maps, and join them together into mosaics (previously called layers).
+Users can crop around the maps, and join them together into layers.

 By georeferencing the images, they can be warped or georectified to match the locations in space, and used in GIS software and other services.
 One such use of these warped maps is an application that that helps people digitize, that is, trace over the maps to extract information from them.
 For example, buildings in 18th Century Manhattan, details changing land use, building type etc. This application is called the Digitizer.